Substance Abuse and Addiction Treatment Resources in Hempstead

 Substance abuse is a significant issue throughout the New York area.
 Both legal substances (like prescription medications and alcohol) and illegal substances (like cocaine and methamphetamine) are a real issue.
 For instance, there were more drug-related visits to the Emergency Room in the New York City area for cocaine than for any other substance.
 In addition, this number rose by 36 percent between 2004 and 2011.

 If you are in need of alcohol or drug rehab in Hempstead, New York, there are numerous options that are accessible to you.
 You may feel hopeless, lost and alone.
-We understand those feelings, but help is available if you are willing to accept it.
-This guide will offer you all of the information you need to start your recovery journey.
+But help is available.

 You’re not alone in this struggle.